MrMabulous/Bazel-Build-for-GSL/README.md

 # Bazel-Build-for-GSL
-a Bazel workspace for Gnu Scientific Library
+A Bazel workspace for Gnu Scientific Library.

+Currently only setup for multifit.